 a.
-The Balance Sheet and the Profit and Loss Account have been drawn up in accordance with the provisions of Section 29 of the Banking Regulation Act, 1949 read with the Companies (Accounting Standards) Rules, 2006 (as amended) specified under section 133 of the Act, read with the Companies (Accounts) Rules, 2014 (as amended).
+The Balance Sheet and the Profit and Loss Account have been drawn up in accordance with the provisions of Section 29 of the Banking Regulation Act, 1949 read with the Companies (Accounting Standards) Rules, 2006 (as amended) specified under section 133 of

-- b.
-As required sub section (3) of section 30 of the Banking Regulation Act, 1949 and the appointment letter dated July 30, 2020, we report that: - i.
-We have obtained all the information and explanations which, to the best of our knowledge and belief, were necessary for the purpose of our audit and have found them to be satisfactory; - The transactions of the Bank, which have come to our notice, have been within the powers of the Bank; and - iii.
-The financial accounting systems of the Bank are centralized and therefore, accounting returns for the purpose of preparing financial statements are not required to be submitted by the branches.
+- the Act, read with the Companies (Accounts) Rules, 2014 (as amended). - b.
+As required sub section (3) of section 30 of the Banking Regulation Act, 1949 and the appointment letter dated July 30, 2020, we report that: - We have obtained all the information and explanations which, to the best of our knowledge and belief, were necessary for the purpose of our audit and have found them to be satisfactory; - The transactions of the Bank, which have come to our notice, have been within the powers of the Bank; and - The financial accounting systems of the Bank are centralized and therefore, accounting returns for the purpose of preparing financial statements are not required to be submitted by the branches.
 We performed procedures necessary for the purpose of our walkthrough of processes and test of controls at branches by inspection of documents obtained from branches. - c.
-With respect to the matter to be included in the Auditor's Report under section 197(16) of the Act, we report that since the Bank is a banking company, as defined under Banking Regulation Act, 1949, the reporting under section 197(16) in relation to whether the remuneration paid by the Bank is in accordance with the provisions of section 197 of the Act and whether any excess remuneration has been paid in accordance with the aforesaid section, is not applicable.
+With respect to the matter to be included in the Auditor's Report under section 197(16) of the Act, we report that since the Bank is a banking company, as defined under Banking Regulation Act, 1949, the reporting under section 197(16) in relation to whether the remuneration paid by the Bank is in accordance with the provisions of section 197 of the Act and whether any excess

-- 1 COVER STORY
+1 COVER STORY

-- 3 OPERATIONAL HIGHLIGHTS
+3 OPERATIONAL HIGHLIGHTS

-- 4 CHAIRMAN'S INSIGHTS
+4 CHAIRMAN'S INSIGHTS

-- 6 MD & CEO'S COMMUNIQUÉ
+6 MD & CEO'S COMMUNIQUÉ

-- 8 WHO WE ARE
+8 WHO WE ARE

-- 18 HOW WE CREATE VALUE
+18 HOW WE CREATE VALUE

-- 25 HOW WE INTEGRATE SUSTAINABILITY
+25 HOW WE INTEGRATE

+- SUSTAINABILITY

 - 33 AWARDS & ACCOLADES

 - 34 ABOUT THE REPORT

 - 35 STATUTORY REPORTS

-- 100 FINANCIAL STATEMENTS

 - 100 Independent Auditor's Report

 - 107 Balance Sheet

 - 108 Statement of Profit & Loss

 - 109 Cash Flow Statement

 - 111 Schedules